lyonsja-mathematics/PhD_Mathematical_Modelling/README.md

 in order to control the final grating in a hybrid polymer system and hence optimize the functionality of a holographic sensor?

-- Can the theoretical model predict IEO experimental results:
+- Can the theoretical model predict experimental results collected from the Centre for Industrial & Engineering Optics:
 1. Significantly increased dynamic range over conventional photopolymer media.
 2. Non-linear response of refractive index modulation to increased doping.
 3. Photopolymerization-induced shrinkage is significantly reduced by the addition of zeolite nanoparticles.